 The inner layer of the upper body is the next part.
-It’s important to choose a good quality that feels both comfortable against the skin and effectively ensures that the sweat reaches the next layer.
+It’s important to choose a good quality that feels comfortable against the skin and effectively ensures that the sweat reaches the next layer.
 Outside of the inner layer, you should have a T-shirt in a material that absorbs sweat but doesn’t get too heavy – unlike a cotton T-shirt.
 At the top of your upper body, you need another insulating layer – a running jacket – that protects you from water and wind.
 It doesn’t have to be the expensive Gore-Tex, even that it would be good – there are many cheaper alternatives as well.
 As a start you can Click on the image for more info.